flutter/website/src/get-started/flutter-for/ios-devs.md

 This document can be used as a cookbook by jumping around and finding questions that are most relevant to your needs.
-Pieces of sample code are embedded within this document, but the full working examples can be tested on DartPad or viewed on Github.
+Pieces of sample code are embedded within this document, but the full working examples can be tested on DartPad or viewed on GitHub.

 <!-- Embed intro to iOS video when published -->